 In France, the name Gaspari is the 6,910th most popular surname with an estimated 1,000 - 1,500 people with that name.

 Some of the first settlers of this family name were:

 Gaspari Settlers in United States in the 20th Century

-- Agostino Gaspari, aged 4, who emigrated to the United States from Caliriano, Italia, in 1912
+- Agostino Gaspari, aged 4, who immigrated to the United States from Caliriano, Italia, in 1912

-- Angelo Gaspari, aged 25, who emigrated to the United States from Villanunozzo, Italy, in 1912
+- Angelo Gaspari, aged 25, who immigrated to the United States from Villanunozzo, Italy, in 1912

 - Achille Gaspari, aged 29, who settled in America from Tirizzole, Italy, in 1913